devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 1. Open up your Grafana Cloud dashboard.
 1. Select the `Connections` option from the left home menu and press `Add new connection`.
-1. In the connection search box enter `HTTP Metrics` and press enter
+1. In the connection search box enter `HTTP Metrics` and press enter.

    ![HTTP Metrics connection](httpMetricsConnection.png)